 Status: We published our report on scandalising the court on 19 December 2012, and our recommendation to abolish the offence was implemented in the Crime and Courts Act 2013.
 The consultation on the rest of the contempt of court project closed on 28 February 2013.
 Following an initial assessment of the responses, we have decided to publish three separate reports.
-The first of these covers the modern media and contempt by jurors, the second will cover practical problems with the current arrangements relating to reporting restrictions, and the third will deal with contempt in the face of the court and the remainder of the project on contempt by publication.
+The first of these covers the modern media and contempt by jurors, the second covers practical problems with the current arrangements relating to reporting restrictions, and the third will deal with contempt in the face of the court and the remainder of the project on contempt by publication.
 We published the first of these reports on 9 December 2013 and the second on 26 March 2014

 Contempt of Court

 “Contempt of court” covers a wide variety of conduct which undermines or has the potential to undermine the course of justice, and the procedures which are designed to deal with them.
 The law governing contempt of court is vast.
 The Law Commission’s consultation paper on contempt of court was published in November 2012.
 It focused on a number of areas including:

 - Contempt by publication

 The law on contempt by publication must balance the right of a defendant to a fair trial, with the right of the publisher to freedom of expression.
 There are also concerns that the procedures for dealing with this form of contempt may not be as fair and efficient as possible.

 Many of the contempts which we are examining are contained in the Contempt of Court Act 1981.
 This Act pre-dates the internet and there are concerns that the current law cannot adequately deal with contempts committed through the new media.

 In relation to contempts committed by jurors, there is also a need to ensure that the laws and procedures strike a balance between the public interest in the administration of justice, the defendant’s right to a fair trial, and the rights of the jurors concerned.